-A nursing home resident will usually have someone acting as their power of attorney for all their matters.
-The power of attorney will generally make decisions in two different areas for the senior.
+A nursing home resident usually has someone acting as their power of attorney for all their matters.
+A power of attorney will generally make decisions in two different areas for the senior.

-They have the power to act on someone’s behalf when that person can no longer make decisions on their own.
-The decisions made by the attorney in fact are the same as if the senior made them on their own.
+They have the power to act on someone’s behalf when they can no longer make decisions independently.
+The decisions made by the attorney are the same as if the senior made them on their own.

 - A general power to make decisions on behalf of the senior